The Blogger: Troy Bartlett

 I first started publishing my photographs to the web in early 1999.
 That site, Troy’s Photo Gallery, was a blog of sorts before that term became popular.
 I continued updating Troy’s Photo Gallery through 2003, until I started developing BugGuide, a community for fellow naturalists devoted specifically to arthropods.
 Within a few years that site was really taking off, and was becoming too much for me to manage.
 In 2006 I turned the site over to Iowa State University who now maintains it.
 I took some time off from web publishing after that, but I’m happy to be back.

 I’m a software developer by trade and a professional photographer on the side.
-I currently work for Nokia.
+I currently work for Elavon.

-I’m a Georgia native, and my wife and I currently live in Roswell, a northern suburb of Atlanta.
+I’m a Georgia native.
+My wife and I currently live in Roswell, a suburb North of Atlanta.

 First off, I know that technically “close-up” is hyphenated.
 But it’s often written without it, so I’m taking that license here if for no other reason than to avoid confusion when entering the domain name.